arskom/spyne/doc/source/manual/usermanager.rst

 What's next?
 ------------

-This tutorial walks you through most of what you need to know to expose your services.
+This tutorial walks you through what you need to know to expose basic services.
 You can read the :ref:`manual-sqlalchemy` document where the :class:`rpclib.model.table.TableModel` class and its helpers are introduced.
-These tools are useful to those who'd like to expose their database application using rpclib are introduced.
+These tools are useful to those who'd like to expose their database application using rpclib.
 Otherwise, you can look at the :ref:`manual-metadata` section where service metadata management apis are introduced.

 Otherwise, please refer to the rest of the documentation or the mailing list if you have further questions.